kapilsarkar/HOTELAPP/readme.md

 This Application is a Node-JS Based system developed using the Following tech stack :

-- Express-JS Framework
+1. Express-JS Framework

-- MongoDB for DataBase
+1. MongoDB for DataBase

+ ---

+- The Application manages imformation related to person(staff) and menu items.

+- It has some endpoints to handle CRUD(Create,Read,Update,Delete) for both persons and menu items.

 [LIVE LINK](https://hotelapp-27dh.onrender.com/)